 The William Faulkner – William Wisdom Creative Writing Competition is sponsored annually by The Pirate’s Alley Faulkner Society, Inc, a non-profit literary and educational organization.
-The 2016 deadline is May 23.
-There will be no extensions for submitting entries beyond that date.
-Winners will be formally presented at the annual meeting of the Society, Faulkner for All, during Words & Music, A Literary Feast in New Orleans, taking place this year November 9-13, 2016.
+The 2018 deadline is May 1.
+Winners will be formally presented at the 2018 annual meeting of the Society, date and venue to be announced soon.

-A list of manuscripts which have been designated finalists and semi-finalists will be posted on the website on or about August 1, 2016.
-Winners will be notified on September 25th, William Faulkner’s birthday, leaving plenty of time for winners to make plans to be present to receive their awards.
+A list of manuscripts which have been designated, short list, finalists and semi-finalists will be posted on the website on or about August 30, 2018.
+Winners will be announced publicly on September 25th, William Faulkner’s birthday but notified privately as soon as the selections are made.

 The competition is for previously unpublished work only.
-Self-published and print-on-demand books are considered published, unless authors can present documentation that less than 500 copies have sold.
+Self-published and print-on-demand books are considered published unless authors can present current, precise documentation that less than 500 copies have sold.
 Also considered as published and not eligible are books, stories, essays, and poetry previously published in their entirety on the Internet.

 Please pay special attention to labeling your entries.
 We do not read entries in any category without proper labeling.